 Elena joined Watsi on August 9th, 2018.
-Three years ago, Elena joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Elena's most recent donation traveled 7,400 miles to support Votey, a mother from Cambodia, to fund fracture repair surgery following an accident.
+Four years ago, Elena joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Elena's most recent donation traveled 8,100 miles to support Alex, an active and bright student from Kenya, to fund fracture repair surgery to use his hand again.

 Elena has funded healthcare for 51 patients in 10 countries.